Introduction

-In this section, you’ll provision a Google Axion C4A Arm virtual machine on Google Cloud Platform (GCP) using the c4a-standard-4 machine type (4 vCPUs, 16 GB memory).
-This configuration provides a consistent baseline for deploying and evaluating ClickHouse later in the Learning Path.
+In this section, you will learn how to provision a Google Axion C4A Arm virtual machine on Google Cloud Platform (GCP) using the c4a-standard-4 (4 vCPUs, 16 GB memory) machine type in the Google Cloud Console.

-For help with GCP setup, see Getting started with Google Cloud Platform .
+For support on GCP setup, see the Learning Path Getting started with Google Cloud Platform .

 To create a virtual machine based on the C4A instance type: